decent-lab-xyz/decent-lab/studio-ethos.md

 # Studio Ethos

 Decent Lab explores the absurdities of modern capital through tokens that are transparent by design and self-destructive by nature.
+The more absurd the system, the more we burn.

 We operate with the following principles: